Did you know that your child may be entitled to additional Pupil Premium funding if you receive one of the following benefits:

 Extended school support, providing residential visits, subsidised educational visits and subsidised uniform.
 This raises self-esteem and confidence to ensure access to curriculum enrichment.

-In the end of year assessments carried out in July 2017, our Pupil Premium Children’s results were in line with the Non-Pupil Premium Children in Reading (75% of children making at least Expected Progress and 25% making Better than Expected Progress) and in line with our Non-Pupil Premium Children in Writing (75% of children making at least Expected Progress).
-In Maths 60% of Pupil Premium children made at least Expected Progress which again was in line with the Non Pupil Premium children.
+In the end of year assessments carried out in July 2018, our Pupil Premium Children’s results in Reading (57% of children making at least Expected Progress and 21% making Better than Expected Progress) in Writing (57% of children making at least Expected Progress).
+In Maths 50% of Pupil Premium children made at least Expected Progress.

 Click here for more information.